 Money and finances

-You can share money between all players, or split it through separate purses.
-You can set this at the beginning of a new game, or can change it in-game at the town ledger in the Mayor’s house.
-Toggling money sharing during the game will split all money across players equally, regardless of how much or how little you had.
-If it isn’t shared, you can also use the town ledger to send money to other players.
+You can share money between all players or split it through separate purses.
+You can set this at the beginning of a new game, or you can change it in-game at the town ledger in the Mayor's house.
+Toggling money sharing during the game will split all money across players equally, regardless of how much or how little you have.
+If it isn't shared, you can also use the town ledger to send money to other players.

 Game progress and questing